• Build Strength Icon Image

 BJJ is arguably one of the fastest growing sports in the world, yet strength training (and conditioning) seem to be something that is overlooked by most competitors and hobbyists alike.
-Following a workout program isn't reserved for only pros and competition blue belts, its something that every Gi and No-Gi Jiu-Jitsu player can benefit from.
+Following a BJJ strength training program isn't reserved for only pros and competition blue belts, its something that every Gi and No-Gi Jiu-Jitsu player can benefit from.
 Whether it's increasing power, improving grip strength or preventing injury.
-Following a strength program can only have positive effects and will increase your longevity in the sport.
+Strength training for BJJ with a sport specific program can only have positive effects and will increase your longevity in the sport.

 Choose A Program